 Google Calendar integration – useful tool that enables your webinar invitees to easily save information about the event on their default calendars.

 Google Tag Manager – this integration gives you an easy and convenient access to a wide range of the predefined tags from the most popular analytics and marketing platforms, including AdWords, RocketFuel, Facebook and AdRoll.
 Google Tag Manager ID can be implemented on all your webinar pages.

-Guest Speaker – a recognizable, renowned professional that has an authority in your business sector that you can invite to your webinar as a guest speaker.
-It’s a smart move to boost the quality and popularity of your webinar and your brand as a webinar host.
+Guest speaker – a recognizable, renowned professional that has authority in your business sector that you can invite to your event as a guest speaker.
+It’s a smart move to boost the quality and popularity of your event and your brand as the host.

 HTML5 – the 5th revision of Hypertext Markup Language – a language for the structure and presentation of web pages and the new generation of web apps.
 A better solution for uploading and broadcasting video content, and webinars among them.
 HMTL5 gradually pushes obsolete flash technology out of the market.

-Interactive Features – tools you can use during your webinars to engage your audience even more than with a traditional presentation.
-Interactive features include the whiteboard with a set of drawing tools, the audio mode, chat mode, Q&A session, screen sharing, and polls & surveys.
+Interactive features – tools you can use during your events to engage your audience even more than with a traditional presentation.
+Interactive features include the whiteboard and showing different files (presentation, video, photos, documents) with a set of drawing tools, chat, Q&A mode, screen sharing, Call-To-Action button, and polls & surveys.